In short, YOU ROCK!

 By Tim Graham

-He compensated through resourcefulness.
 Motivated mostly by athletics and his desire to be a football coach, he graduated from Southwestern Oklahoma State and received his master’s degree from Eastern Kentucky.
 He explains that he deals with his difficulty in processing such an avalanche of information as an NFL head coach by color-coding his materials.
 The Jets also help Ryan with TV and radio commercial spots by reading the copy to him and letting him repeat it before taping.